 You will receive a personal claim date from HMRC from mid-April.
 This confirms the earliest date you can claim from.
 The online claims service will then go live in late April and you must make your claim between your personal claim date and 31 May 2021.

 The Chancellor also announced a fifth and final SEISS grant to cover May to September.
+Learn more about the fifth grant here.
 The amount given in this grant will be determined by how much your turnover has been reduced.

 It will be worth 80% of three months average trading profits, but will be capped at £7,500 for those with a higher reduction in turnover (30% or more).